EzoDdos/hello-ezoddos/README.md

 Finally, I'm creating a place where all the materials will be stored.

-Just learning and improving my skill in this unfair world.
+Just learning and improving my skill in analytics, data, cybersecurity.

 Hello world I guesss ?